Covid: foodbanks; domestic abuse; hospice care; facemasks and other protective clothing; homelessness; laptops for children.

-We are members of the Broadstairs and St Peters Chamber of Commerce and are happy to help raise money at the fireworks displays which are so enjoyed in Broadstairs.
+We are members of the Broadstairs and St Peters Chamber of Commerce and have been happy to help raise money at the fireworks displays which are so enjoyed in Broadstairs.

 We have supported many more good causes and have taken the opportunity to work alongside the Broadstairs Town Team in a beach clean at Viking and Stone bays.
 Throughout the year we aim to respond sympathetically to requests for support from various bodies.